-Agencies: Gladden Community House, Homeless Families Foundation, and
+Agencies: Gladden Community House, Home for Families, and Volunteers of

-Volunteers of America
+America

-The prevention system is comprised of two Gladden Community House family homelessness prevention programs, a homeless prevention program for pregnant women operated by Homeless Families Foundation, and a homelessness prevention program for veterans operated by VOA.
+The prevention system is comprised of Gladden Community House family homelessness prevention programs, homeless prevention programs for families and pregnant women operated by Home for Families, and a homelessness prevention program for veterans operated by VOA.
 The VOA SSVF prevention program started in October 2013.
 The Franklin County Children Services Gladden Community House family homelessness prevention program was added in July 2017.
-The homelessness prevention program for pregnant women was added in April 2018.
+The homelessness prevention programs for families and pregnant women operated by Home for Families were added starting April 2018.